 PF Instructions on Reviewing and Completing Personal Information.

-Your supervisor or division's personnel liaison will provide
+Your supervisor or division's HR liaison will provide

 instructions on how to complete your timesheet in People First.